kitehack21/companymanager/README.md

 }
 ```

 The offices reducer is also filtered to only obtain data for the offices of the selected company.
-Filtering is done during mapping of the `RenderOffices()` function of the `OfficesPage` component.
+Filtering is done in the `RenderOffices()` function of the `OfficesPage` component.

 ```
     renderOffices(){